sp2410/healthapp/README.md

 Hello!
 This is a code for simulation of Blood sugar and Glycation calculation.
-My assumption is Input format for this code is tab seprated consisting of Tyep Name  glycimicindex/exerciseindex timestamp(seconds precision)
+My assumption is Input format for this code is tab seprated consisting of Type  Name  glycimicindex/exerciseindex timestamp(seconds precision)
 An example can be:

 Food	Banana cake, made with sugar	47	1496401908